DFE-Digital/architecture/standards/common-definitions.md

 Organisation maps should not be confused with organisation trees, which are primarily concerned with hierarchies and reporting lines.

 Organisation maps are unlikely to be used in isolation and are most often created alongside mapping and modelling of capabilities, value streams and other such collateral, to aid understanding and improved decision making.

+<a name="pattern"></a>
+### Pattern ###

+Patterns are reusable common solutions that help us comply with standards.

+A pattern is a solution that has been useful in one practical context and is likely to be useful in others.

+Patterns provide reusable, standardised and proven ways to solve problems.
+They can either be standards themselves, or recommended methods for implementing standard solutions, or components for specific use cases.
+For instance, they describe reusable solutions to common problems.

+Patterns guide you on how, when, and why to use components, and what trade-offs to consider.
+Components are the elements you use.

+A 'design pattern' refers to any pattern addressing issues of software architecture, service design, or software development.

+Read more on the [DfE standards framework](https://create-and-manage-standards.education.gov.uk/guidance/standards-framework).

 <a name="platform"></a>